CSaratakij/MainBlog/content/projects/Doppelganger.md

 We cannot hope to quickly iterate our levels and finish this project without these tools.

 #### Save ID Generator
+This is the tools

 #### Collision & Collider Plotter
+This is the tools

 #### Sprite Plotter
 This is the tools

 #### Scene Selector
+This is the tools

 ## How we design a game pacing
 (the overall design of phase and the chart of difficulty & the period of the phase)